firebase/firebase-functions/.guides/upgrade.md

 ## 7. Traffic Migration

+Tell the user these steps to migrate safely:

-To migrate traffic safely:
+> To migrate traffic safely:
-1. Rename your new 2nd gen function with a different name.
+> 1. Rename your new 2nd gen function with a different name.
-2. Comment out any existing `minInstances` or `maxInstances` config and instead set `maxInstances` to `1` while testing.
+> 2. Comment out any existing `minInstances` or `maxInstances` config and instead set `maxInstances` to `1` while testing.
-3. Deploy it alongside the old 1st gen function.
+> 3. Deploy it alongside the old 1st gen function.
-4. Gradually introduce traffic to the new function (e.g., via client-side changes or by calling it from the 1st gen function).
+> 4. Gradually introduce traffic to the new function (e.g., via client-side changes or by calling it from the 1st gen function).
-5. Add back the original `minInstances` and `maxInstances` settings to the 2nd gen function.
+> 5. Add back the original `minInstances` and `maxInstances` settings to the 2nd gen function.
-6. Once you are confident, you can delete the 1st gen function.
+> 6. Once you are confident, you can delete the 1st gen function.